pwsafe/pwsafe/README.MAC.DEVELOPERS.md

 sudo xcode-select --switch /Applications/Xcode.app
 ```

-The Xcode directory in PasswordSafe sources contains the Xcode project file for building it.
+The Xcode directory in Password Safe sources contains the Xcode project file for building it.

 pwsafe code now uses C++14 features, and therefore requires a modern-enough compiler (Xcode 6 or later).
 For the x86\_64 architecture, the minimum target is macOS 10.14.
 For the arm64 architecture, the minimum target is macOS 11.0.